opwvhk/data-url/README.md

 ## Usage

 This library hooks into the Java ServiceLoader architecture for URL stream handlers and provides support for `data:` URLs.
-To use it, simply add it to the classpath.
+To use it, simply add it to the classpath (it has no additional, transitive dependencies).

 For e.g., Maven, this means adding this dependency: